Talking Points Rehanne Skinner

 We've got a couple of players unavailable

 Kirsty Smith will be missing, but in terms of the rest of the squad [aside from Jess Ziu], they're available.
 I think from our side of things, we've got players that came in quite late in the window.
-So some people aren't quite ready for the full 90 minutes and we are still working on building up.
-I think we're still working on building up the tolerance within players like Kristie [Mewis] and Dagný [Brynjarsdóttir], who were out for a chunk of time and making steps in the right direction.
+So some people aren't quite ready for the full 90 minutes and we are still working on building them up.
+I think we're still working on building up the tolerance within players like Kristie [Mewis] and Dagný [Brynjarsdóttir], who were out for a chunk of time and are making steps in the right direction.
 This week Mini [Katrina Gorry] has had a viral infection, but she's improved as the week's gone on, so we just need to think it about and see how that looks with her tomorrow.

 Jess had her surgery [on her knee injury suffered in pre-season].
 She's doing really well.
 She came back here at the start of this week, her swelling has gone down a lot and she's got a good range of movement.
 She's actually in a really good place at this point post-surgery, so we're really pleased that that's obviously been dealt with quickly.